Shona Thorburn

 Shona Thorburn (born August 7, 1982) is a Canadian professional basketball player, formerly a point guard for the Seattle Storm of the WNBA.

 Thorburn is a graduate of Westdale Secondary School in Hamilton, Ontario.
 She later attended college at the University of Utah and graduated in 2006.
-Following her collegiate career, she was selected 7th overall in the 2006 WNBA Draft by the Minnesota Lynx.
+Following her collegiate career, she was selected 7th overall in the 2006 WNBA draft by the Minnesota Lynx.

 Most of Thorburn's rookie season was spent on the bench.
 She never got into the Lynx rotation and averaged just 0.8 points, 0.9 assists and 6.6 minutes in 21 games.
 On May 14, 2007, she was released by the Lynx.

-Thorburn inked a 7-day contract with the Seattle Storm in July 2007, but was released when the term expired.
+Thorburn signed a 7-day contract with the Seattle Storm in July 2007, but was released when the term expired.

 FIBA

 She was invited to join the national team, to play in the 2013 FIBA Americas Championship for Women, held in Xalapa, Mexico from 21 to 28 September 2013.
 She averaged 3.5 points and 3.3 rebounds per game, and helped the Canadian National team to a second place, silver medal finish.
 Canada faced Cuba in a preliminary round and won 53–40, but in the championship game, Cuba prevailed 79–71.